-In order to set the starting point, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Manual calibration" -> "Select channel" -> "Set starting point".
+In order to set the Starting point, connect to the device, and from the settings menu select "Advanced" -> "Calibration" -> "Manual calibration" -> "Select channel" -> "Set starting point".

 If the device has more than one measurement channel, remember to set the starting point of all channels.
-After calibrating the sensor, wait one measurement period (for factory settings, the measurement period lasts 5 minutes)
+After calibrating the sensor, it is necessary to wait one measurement period (for factory settings, the measurement period lasts 5 minutes).
+The sensor will start taking measurements from the point set in calibration and the message about the required calibration will disappear.